 The roof structure combines 26 cigar-shaped masts which increase in height as the extent of the cantilever increases creating an overall arched form, with the highest point over the Members area.

 The back-of-house facilities were designed to deliver a world-class standard for Members and patrons, with bars, F&B amenities, committee and club rooms being key aspects as well as function and banquet rooms, corporate boxes and basement car parking beneath.

 The MCG is a ‘big sky’ stadium.
 It has always sought to create the context for the ‘natural’ game where climate and weather add interest to the idiosyncrasy and strategy of game play.
-The Northern Stand redevelopment continues to implement the charter for the ground providing high-quality viewing, first-class facilities for the codes and an outstanding playing surface while respecting the ground’s inherited tradition.
+The Northern Stand redevelopment continues this ethos by providing high-quality viewing and first-class facilities while respecting the ground’s inherited tradition.